chrisrobison/crblog/blog/md/ai-transportation.md

 ### The Concern of Every Parent and School

 One of the biggest concerns for parents and schools is knowing where the students are during their commute.
-In the past, this was a black box, with information available only when the bus arrived at its destination.
+In the past, this was a black box, with information available only when the bus arrived at its destination or if a phone call was made to the driver.
+Now with each bus reporting it's GPS position in real-time to the back office, we know where the bus is, how fast it's going and even which direction they are headed.
+Parents, schools and administrators can view real-time information about their trip from our customer portal.

-### AI-Enabled Tracking

-Now, with AI-enhanced GPS and tracking systems, parents and schools can have real-time information about the bus's location.
 This system can also alert if the bus deviates from its designated route or makes unscheduled stops, adding an extra layer of security.

 ### An Added Benefit: Efficiency in Operations

 This real-time tracking isn't just about peace of mind; it's also about operational efficiency.
 Schools can better manage their schedules, and transport managers can respond more quickly to any issues that arise, be it traffic delays or emergencies.
+Case in point: the San Francisco Bay Bridge was recently shut down during the morning commute due to protesters.
+Our dispatchers noticed one of our buses was on the eastern span of the bridge, not moving.
+They found out what was happening and sent another driver and bus to the pickup via an alternate route while instructing the stuck driver to return to the yard as soon as they could get turned around.
+The children did eventually get picked up and arrived at there destination safely, albiet a little late but so was everyone else in the bay area that day.

 ## The Future is Here